 The Wells Hotel

-- Crackling fireplaces faced with gold ore from the old Cariboo Gold Rush mines
+- Three crackling fireplaces, each faced with ore from the Wells mines

 You’ll find the lodging unique, the accommodations complete, the guest rooms comfy and our staff friendly.
-Our unique country inn is the perfect lodgings for recharging, romancing or relaxing with your friends, and great for meetings and celebrations.
+Our hotel is the perfect place for recharging, romancing or relaxing with your friends, and great for meetings and celebrations.

 From the foyer of The Wells Hotel, a wood staircase, reflecting solid 1930s construction, leads to 13 cozy guest rooms on the second floor.
 A number of different room sizes and set-ups are available.
 Extensive renovations have provided every room with a bath and many other improvements.
-Original fir flooring throughout leads to a beautiful and relaxing rooftop patio with a splendid view of the surrounding mountains.
+Original fir flooring throughout leads to a roof top hot tub (now re-open!) with a splendid view of the surrounding mountains.
 Heavenly!